 Students attending courses in English at the University of Gävle are required to attend class in order to receive a passing grade.
 You will have scheduled online meetings once a week, every week (see “Course timetable”).
 Studying English at our college does not only involve obtaining subject knowledge, but also improving one’s ability to speak and write English, and this can only take place if students meet their teachers and actively participate in the instruction.
-Furthermore, most modules feature live, face-to-face, group work in order to accommodate the general course objective that “students should be able to compare and critically evaluate one’s own and others' work”.
-Failure to participate in such activities will therefore make it impossible to attain a course objective.
+Failure to participate in seminars will also make it impossible to attain some of the course objectives.
 For these reasons, we require attendance, with only minor exceptions, to pass the course.

-This spring semester, you will be studying three modules as follows: “Culture, Ethnicity and Identity” will be taught in the first part of the semester (weeks 3-8), then you will study “Contemporary Literature” (weeks 9-18) and “World English” (weeks 19-22).
+This spring semester, you will be studying three modules as follows: “Culture, Ethnicity and Identity” (weeks 3-8), “Contemporary Literature” (weeks 9-18) and “World English” (weeks 19-22).
 In the fall semester, you will study “Language Structure” and “Written Communication”.
-These are called modules for administrative purposes, but, since they cover quite different areas, are taught by different lecturers, and are assigned a number of credits each, they enjoy a certain degree of autonomy, which justifies referring to them as “courses”, in everyday speech.
+These are called modules for administrative purposes, but since they cover quite different areas, are taught by different lecturers, and are assigned a number of credits each, they enjoy a certain degree of autonomy, which justifies referring to them as “courses”, in everyday speech.

-Language Structure ends with a written exam on the HiG campus or at any authorized exam location, but, in keeping with the principles of continuous assessment, all modules feature compulsory written assignments (examinerande uppgifter) throughout their respective periods.
+Language Structure ends with a written exam on the HiG campus or at any authorized exam location, but all modules feature compulsory written and oral assignments (examinerande uppgifter) throughout their respective periods.
 Each module has its own structure and policy with respect to the forms of teaching, but all modules include student participation in their assessment procedures.
 More information about the content and assessment procedures for individual modules will be published by the instructors on the course site in Canvas.

-Cheating and plagiarizing are serious academic offenses, which result in failing the module in question and being reported to the college’s disciplinary commission.
-To learn about plagiarism and get basic information on how to avoid it, please read the plagiarism disclaimer carefully before the beginning of the course.
-You will find it as an assignment in Canvas.
-You must download it, sign it electronically, and upload it to Canvas by the indicated due date.
+Cheating and plagiarizing are serious academic offences, which result in failing the module in question and being reported to the university’s disciplinary board.
+To learn about plagiarism and get basic information on how to avoid it, please read this material in Swedish or English.

 Registration for exams, including re-takes, is mandatory.
 You can register for exams via Ladok.
 You need to register at least ten days before the exam date.
 If you didn't register in time, you can not take your exam.
 No exceptions are made from this rule, we do not accept registrations when the deadline is passed.